 , N

-subtrahend.
-This difference will hopefully give me more accurate data about how
+subtracted.
+This difference should ideally provide me with more precise data about

 Calculations

-Let’s do the calculations for each practice.
-From the data series reflecting signal strengths of alpha, theta and gamma brainwaves I will calculate averages and medians and then make comparisons (direct or by introducing some relativizing coefficients).
+Let’s perform calculations for each practice.
+Using the data series that depict signal strengths of alpha, theta, and gamma brainwaves, I will determine averages and medians, and then execute comparisons (direct or by applying certain relativizing coefficients).

-The average and median values of signal strengths for the essential types of brainwaves were adjusted using the three methods (mentioned earlier) before being applied in calculations:
+The average and median values of signal strengths for the crucial types of brainwaves were adapted using the three methods (stated earlier) before their implementation in calculations:

 - absolute (unchanged values),

-- relative to the sum of the values of beta and delta signals,
+- relative to the sum of the beta and delta signal values,

 - relative to the value of the beta signal.

-When presenting the results, I omit the obtained average values because they do not differ so much from the medians and lead to the same conclusions.
+In presenting the results, I exclude the calculated average values as they do not significantly deviate from the medians, leading to similar conclusions.

 Absolute Medians

-The absolute values of the signal strengths will be used to compare the strengths of individual waves in order to reveal the dominant bands in particular techniques.
-Such an analysis will tell us nothing about the “purity” of a practice and its effectiveness in achieving the intended state because we do not take into account the influence of undesirable waves.
+The signal strengths’ absolute values will be utilized to compare the strengths of individual waves, thereby identifying the dominant bands in specific techniques.
+This analysis, however, does not provide insights into the “purity” of a practice or its effectiveness in attaining the desired state, as it does not consider the influence of undesirable waves.

 alpha | theta | gamma | practice |